Star Trek: Of Gods and Men: Plot

-In 2305, a mysterious man (William Wellman Jr.) appears at a run-down outpost demanding the location of Captain James T. Kirk, only to find from the terrified data clerk (Ethan Phillips) that he was presumed dead saving the USS Enterprise-B 12 years earlier (at the opening of Star Trek Generations).
+In 2305, a mysterious man appears at a run-down outpost demanding the location of Captain James T. Kirk, only to find out that he was presumed dead saving the USS Enterprise-B 12 years earlier.
 Angrily declaring he "didn't wait 40 years to be cheated", the man overloads the outpost's systems, destroying it.

-Meanwhile, Captain Nyota Uhura (Nichelle Nichols) attends the dedication of a new U.S.S.
-Enterprise (NCC-1701-M), a replica of the original 1701.
-It is designed as a museum ship and a tribute to all who served on the original Enterprise, especially to Captain Kirk's sacrifice, and is commanded by Kirk's nephew Peter (James Cawley).
-Uhura meets with Captains Pavel Chekov (Walter Koenig), head of Starfleet Security, and John Harriman (Alan Ruck), captain of the USS Enterprise-B, discussing old times and current events, including Chekov's delayed promotion to the admiralty.
-As they prepare to get underway, they receive a distress call from M-622, the planet housing the Guardian of Forever.
-Despite the fact the ship is a museum, the Enterprise-M is the closest to the location and sets a course; upon arrival, Uhura, Chekov, and Harriman beam to the surface.
-There, they meet the mysterious man from the outpost, revealed to be Charlie Evans, who had been encountered as a teenager with immense but uncontrolled mental powers during Kirk's first missions on the Enterprise.
-Imprisoned for four decades, Charlie is embittered by Kirk's decision to turn him over to the Thasians, and the fact that Kirk was lost in the Nexus 12 years earlier, before Evans could confront him.
-He decides to use the Guardian to alter the timeline and erase Kirk from history, by killing his mother before he was born.
+Meanwhile, Captain Nyota Uhura attends the dedication of a new U.S.S.
+Enterprise (NCC-1701-M), a replica of the original 1701 commanded by Captain Kirk's nephew Peter.
+There she meets with Captains Pavel Chekov, head of Starfleet Security, and John Harriman, captain of the USS Enterprise-B.

+After receiving a distress call they set a course to M-622, the planet housing the Guardian of Forever.
+Uhura, Chekov, and Harriman beam down to the planet's surface where they meet the mysterious man from the outpost, revealed to be Charlie Evans.
+Imprisoned for four decades and embittered by Kirk's decision to turn him over to the Thasians, he decides to use the Guardian to erase Kirk from history, by killing his mother before he was born.